danyork/ipv6detector2/readme.txt

 1. Upload 'ipv6detector2' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Upgrade Notice ==

+= 1.0 =
+First release of IPv6 Detector 2.

+== Changelog ==

+= 1.0 =
+First release of IPv6 Detector 2.
+As noted in the description, the changes are:
+- Removal of <ul> with links to IPv4 depletion resources
+- Removal of link to whois service
+- Addition of "ipv" class so that IP address can be modified via CSS

 ---------- ORIGINAL README FOLLOWS ----------